fors2/jQuery.expand.href/README.md

 Require module is jQuery.

-** Description **
+** Description **<br/>
-In the click of the parent of "a-tag", I perform the page transition like the click with a tag.
+In the click of the parent of "a-tag", I perform the page transition like the click with a tag.<br/>
-The parent of "a-tag" appoints it in "selector".
+The parent of "a-tag" appoints it in "selector".<br/>